DreamEcho100/msxii-sound-design/README.md

   - [x] Create.
   - [x] Update.
   - [x] Delete.
-  - [x] Get all the data even if the user reloaded the page again
+  - [x] Get all the data even if the user reloaded the page again.
+  - [x] the ability to proceed to checkout & to not open the cart on the first page load bug fix.

 ### Can't be done